Bringing to life a special wedding for the two of you, catered to your specific needs

 And we can also arrange for accommodations and transportation for the two of you, as well as your family and friends.
 We are happy to work within whatever budgetary restrictions and conditions you may have, and can refer you to the appropriate services as well that best fit your needs, free of charge.

-that only Hakone Shrine could deliver
+We dedicated ourselves to providing a wedding that only Hakone Shrine could deliver

 With our extensive track record of putting together many weddings at Hakone Shrine, and with the information gathered from numerous customers, we are continuously looking to evolve our wedding ceremonies at Hakone Shrine.

-on this most precious and important day
+Prepared to make you shine brilliantly and beautifully, on this most precious and important day

 We operate a wardrobe service at Odawara Station called “Coco Wa” (scheduled to open in January of 2023), where we have all-white kimonos and colorful kimonos for the bride, as well as formal black kimonos and morning coats for the parents, available for rent.
 Please feel free to consult with us anytime.

 We will handle everything, including the wedding reception

 We will handle proceedings for the banquet/reception following the wedding, and we can arrange, if necessary, a master of ceremonies, music and sound systems, as well as parting gifts, etc., to fit whatever requests the two of you may have.
 We have associations with traditional ryokans (inns) and famous hotels in Hakone, so we can arrange for accommodations according to your needs.

 We will produce a wedding that fits perfectly with your hope and wishes.